danrot/master-thesis/04_discussion.md

 This works as expected, the only problem that appeared during the development was that the caching is implemented in a quite confusing way.
 The second argument in the previous listing is a part of the cache key.
-So if the second argument is not passed by convenience or because you simply do not need the the additional methods, then a new instance instead of the same reference is returned.
+So if the second argument is not passed by convenience or because  the additional methods are simply not needed, then a new instance instead of the same reference is returned.

 This behavior is causing some troubles, because when the `ObjectManager` loads a node, edits it, and marks it as modified using the `setModified` method, it will not be updated via the `Session`.
 The reason for this is, that the `ObjectManager` will iterate over the cached entries, and only save the modified ones.
-But since new nodes instead of the cached ones have been set to modified the nodes will not be adjusted in the database.
+But since new nodes instead of the cached ones have been marked as modified the nodes will not be adjusted in the database.
 So it is necessary to load the nodes like in the previous listing, although this is cumbersome and error-prone.

 There are two possible solutions to this problem.
 The first one is to remove the class name as cache key, so that it does not matter which class is instantiated, and the `ObjectManager` still uses the correct cache entry.
-This was not implemented, because it would take quite a lot of effort to replace all affected locations and it is quite hard to say how this change would influence the users of the library.
+This was not implemented, because it would take quite a lot of effort to replace all affected locations.

 The better solution would be to introduce a mapping between node types and PHP classes.
-This would mean that the optional parameter for the class in all the `ObjectManager` methods like `getNodeByIdentifier` would removed, and the system itself knows that a node with the primary type `nt:version` should be instantiated with the `Version` class, a node with the primary type 'nt:versionHistory` as a `VersionHistory` class and so on.
+This would mean that the optional parameter for the class in all the `ObjectManager` methods like `getNodeByIdentifier` would be removed, and the system itself knows that a node with the primary type `nt:version` should be instantiated with the `Version` class, a node with the primary type 'nt:versionHistory` as a `VersionHistory` class and so on.
 This would not only